htetpaihtun/docker-for-my-friends/README.md

 ## This whole content is still under development and the contents will not be fully available yet.
 Also won't be accepting/reviewing any pull request right now.
 ## Please consider coming back later.
 Thanks for visiting. :)

-For Discord channel and class info, you can contact me at htetpaingez@gamil.com or on [facebook](www.facebook.com/htetpaihtun.12345678910).
+For Discord channel info, you can contact me at htetpaingez@gamil.com or on [facebook](www.facebook.com/htetpaihtun.12345678910).

 Teaching docker to my friends. (: